 Are there statewide indirect cost rates?

 In compliance with Education Code sections 38101(c), the CDE annually calculates a statewide average rate for use by LEAs to recover indirect costs from food service programs.
 The food service programs limit indirect costs to the lesser of the LEA’s approved rate or the statewide average rate.

 Can entities other than LEAs get an indirect cost rate?

 The CDE may assign indirect cost rates to non-LEAs that receive funding from the CDE as long as the non-LEA receives little or no funding directly from any federal agency.
 (A non-LEA that receives funding directly from a federal agency would apply to that agency for a rate.)
 Examples of non-LEAs covered by this include private schools, consortia, and nonprofit entities (other than charter schools).

-Non-LEAs requesting an indirect cost rate from the CDE should contact the Office of Financial Accountability and Information Services by e-mail or by phone as listed in the Questions section of this page.
+Non-LEAs requesting an indirect cost rate from the CDE should contact the Fiscal Oversight & Support Office by e-mail or by phone as listed in the Questions section of this page.